ropensci/tesseract/README.md

 ```

 Tesseract uses training data to perform OCR.
 Most systems default to English
 training data.
-To improve OCR results for other langauges you can to install the
+To improve OCR results for other languages you can to install the
 appropriate training data.
 On Windows and OSX you can do this in R using
 `tesseract_download()`: